BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 We can manually force game to calculate next generation of cells with `tick/1` function.

-The `start_game/1` function is responsible for starting new timer which calls every second a `tick/1` function.
+The `start_game/1` function is responsible for starting a new timer which calls every second a `tick/1` function.
 Thanks to that our game will update list of alive cells with specified interval which is `@game_speed`.

-The last 2 functions are `stop_game/1` and `change_speed/1` which just restart game and starts new one with provided speed.
+The last 2 functions are `stop_game/1` and `change_speed/1` which just restart the game and starts a new one with provided speed.

 Now you can take a look how above functions are working exactly because they are calling server callbacks.